Support Ticketing System

-The Support Ticket System extension for Magento offers a clear and organized way to handle customer queries.
-The admin and registered customers create support tickets directly from their panels using a simple form.
-Each ticket includes a subject, message, type, priority, and attachments.
+The Support Ticket System extension for Magento provides a clear and organized way to handle customer queries.
+The admin and registered customers create support requests directly from their panels using a simple form.
+Each request includes a subject, message, type, priority, and attachments.

-The admin manage tickets from a central dashboard.
-They assign tickets to agents, set priorities, change statuses, and organize tickets by type and store view.
-Internal notes support private communication between admins and agents without showing messages to customers.
-The system also supports starred tickets, filters, trash, and restore options for better control.
+The admin manages all requests from a central dashboard.
+Tickets are assigned to agents, priorities are set, and statuses are updated for better tracking.
+Tickets are also organized by type and store view.
+Internal notes help admins and agents communicate privately without showing messages to customers.
+Features like starred tickets, filters, trash, and restore options make management easier and more efficient.

-Customers access the support ticket section from their account area on the storefront.
-All tickets stay in one place with full details such as status, replies, assigned agent, and priority.
-Customers reply to messages, attach files, and track updates easily.
-Email notifications keep customers, admins, and agents informed at every stage, creating a smooth support experience for all users.
+Customers access the support section from their account area on the storefront.
+All requests stay in one place with complete details such as status, replies, assigned agent, and priority.
+Customers reply to messages, attach files, and track updates without confusion.
+Email notifications keep customers, admins, and agents informed at every stage, ensuring a smooth and consistent support experience.

 Features